Safe sex and a loving partner can be a recipe for happiness. Engaging in sexual activity can bring instant emotional and physical satisfaction.

 Questions to ask your doctor

-- What can a man or woman do to increase their sexual response with a loving partner?
+- What can a man or woman do to increase his or her sexual response with a loving partner?

 - Can different forms of birth control affect your desire for sex?